 Borrowing from the flavors and technique used in the world-famous 1960's Chili Relleno Casserole that showed up at probably every pot-luck across America, and the idea behind one of our family favorites Catastrophe, I came up with this Chili Relleno Frittata.

 A frittata is simply an open-faced omelet.
 Generally, you cook eggs and vegetables in a sauté pan on top of the stove until they are just set, then stick it under the broiler to brown up.
 Once the eggs were added to this frittata I cooked it more like the Chili Relleno Casserole then a frittata because of the cheese.
 I thought baking it would be better in getting it to set-up.
 It was.

 Using the fried tortilla pieces as a "crust" worked really nicely too.
 We really enjoyed the flavor and crunch they provided.

-Next time I think I might put a little ranchera sauce on the top, a few slices of avocado and perhaps a dollop of sour cream.
-Yep, definitely going to be a next time.
+Next time I think I might put a little ranchera sauce on the top, a few slices of avocado, and perhaps a dollop of sour cream.
+Yep, definitely going to be the next time.